prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/terraform.md

+---
+title: "Deploy Graviton based EC2 instances with Terraform"
+type: docs
+weight: 1
+hide_summary: true
+description: >
+    Learn how to Deploy Graviton based EC2 instances with Terraform.
+---

-## How to deploy Graviton based EC2 instances with Terraform
+# How to deploy Graviton based EC2 instances with Terraform
    This guide will help you to Create your first AWS EC2 using terraform.
    When it comes to IAC(Infrastructure As Code) Terraform is always the first choice of DevOps although there are many alternatives available in the market such as        Ansible, Chef, Puppet, SaltStack, CloudFormation but due the fact that -